Battersea (UK Parliament constituency): Constituency profile

 The Battersea constituency is a largely residential inner-city area of south London and covers the north-eastern part of the Borough of Wandsworth.
 It contains the districts of Battersea and Nine Elms and stretches south to include parts of Balham.

 Battersea is a railway hub and contains Clapham Junction, the busiest railway interchange in the country.
 Residents of the constituency are, on average, younger and wealthier than the rest of London, and considerably more so than the rest of the country.
 The average house price is almost three times the national average, and residents of Battersea are far more likely to be degree-educated and work in professional jobs than the rest of the United Kingdom.
 The constituency is more ethnically diverse than the national average, but less so than the rest of London; 68% of residents are White, 12% are Black and 9% are Asian.

 At the most recent borough council election in 2022, voters in central Battersea elected Labour Party councillors, whilst Nine Elms and the areas south of Clapham Junction were won by Conservatives.
 The constituency voted overwhelmingly to remain in the European Union in the 2016 referendum, with an estimated 77% of voters opposing Brexit.
 This makes Battersea one of the top 15 remain-supporting constituencies out of 650 in the country.

 Boundaries

-The seat covers the north-eastern third of the London Borough of Wandsworth.
-As drawn and redrawn since 1983, it includes central Wandsworth and in the same way as Chelsea on the opposite bank, it adjoins the Thames before it flows through central London.

-It takes in all of the district of Battersea, including its large Battersea Park (which hosts frequent live entertainment events and seasonal festivals), riverside and London Heliport, and stretches eastwards to include Nine Elms.
-Surrounding Battersea Park, it includes Queenstown, large neighbourhoods of Battersea Town, and, going westwards, it includes most of Wandsworth town, including the riverside, Town Hall and East Hill.
-Battersea also stretches south between Wandsworth Common and Clapham Common to include Balham Ward and the eastern end of Balham (the west, for general elections, being placed since 1983 in Tooting).
+Historic

 1885–1918: Wards 2 and 3 of Battersea Parish, and that part of No. 4 Ward bounded on the south by Battersea Rise, and on the east by St John's Road.

 1983–2010: The London Borough of Wandsworth wards of Balham, Fairfield, Latchmere, Northcote, Queenstown, St John, St Mary's Park and Shaftesbury.

 St John Ward was abolished for the 2002 Wandsworth elections.

 St John was thus not in use at the next general election in 2005.

 For that general election, the seat included a small part of Wandsworth Town (the majority being in Tooting constituency) and most of Fairfield (a small part being in Putney).

 2010–2024: The London Borough of Wandsworth wards of Balham, Fairfield, Latchmere, Northcote, Queenstown, St Mary's Park and Shaftesbury.